cloudspannerecosystem/spanner-cli/README.md

 ## Install

-If you have `go`, you can install using `go get`.
+If you have `go`, you can install using `go install`.

 ```
-go get -u github.com/cloudspannerecosystem/spanner-cli
+go install github.com/cloudspannerecosystem/spanner-cli@latest
 ```

 Otherwise, you can download the binary from the [releases page](https://github.com/cloudspannerecosystem/spanner-cli/releases).